Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Experiments

+\textbf{HZMetro.} \cite{liu2020physical} experiment with a dataset of passenger arrivals and departures at metro stations in Hangzhou, China for a total of $160$ variables recorded in $15$ minute time intervals.
+We forecast the next hour and compare against their published results in Table \ref{tbl:metro_results}. \texttt{Spacetimeformer} again shows that it can be as effective as graph-based methods in spatial domains without requiring predefined graphs.
+We list the bounds of several trials because the performance gap between methods on this dataset is relatively slim.

-Our method relies on approximate attention mechanisms that never explicitly compute the attention matrix (Eq. \eqref{eq:attn_matrix}).
-However, we use a trick described in the \texttt{Performer} appendix \cite{choromanski2021rethinking} to visualize attention patterns.
-Standard Temporal Transformers learn sliding patterns that resemble convolutions.
-These wave-like patterns are the result of \texttt{Time2Vec} information in the input.
-Our method learns distinct connections between variables - this leads to attention diagrams that tend to be structured in ``variable blocks" due to the way we flatten our input sequence.
+\textbf{Spatiotemporal Attention Patterns.} Standard Transformers learn sliding attention patterns that resemble convolutions.
+Our method learns distinct connections between variables - this leads to attention diagrams that tend to be structured in ``variable blocks" due to the way we flatten our input sequence (Fig. \ref{fig:embed_seq}c).
 Figure \ref{fig:asos-attn} provides an annotated example for the NY-TX weather dataset.
-If viewing a digital copy of this paper, the reader may be able to zoom in and see the wave-like temporal patterns that exist within each ``block" of variable attention.
-Our method learns spatial attention over blocks of variable inputs and convolution-style temporal attention over the timesteps within each variable.
-Some attention heads convincingly recover the ground-truth relationship between input variables in the NY-TX weather dataset.
-GNN-level performance in highly spatial tasks like traffic forecasting supports a similar conclusion for more complex graphs.
+Some attention heads convincingly recover the ground-truth relationship between input variables.
+Our method's GNN-level performance in highly spatial tasks like traffic forecasting supports a similar conclusion when facing more complex graphs.